hoangsonww/FRED-Data-Analysis/README.md

 ## Overview

-This report summarizes the results from our comprehensive regression analysis of key banking indicators obtained from the FRED API.
+This report summarizes the results from our comprehensive regression analysis of key economic indicators obtained from the FRED API.
 The analysis was conducted on cleaned and preprocessed data.
 The following series were analyzed:

 - **TOTALSL** – Total Loans and Leases at Commercial Banks
 - **TOTALSA** – Total Assets of Commercial Banks